GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Webhook checksum error changed. </summary>

-We heard from you that checking against our webhook checksum was still incorrect after the previous fix and we have fixed it now :handshake:.
+We heard from you that checking against our webhook checksum was still incorrect after the previous fix and we have fixed it now :handshake: .

 </details>